-I have said over the last few years that one of my favorite sayings is a French phrase La Joie De Vivre…translated is, the joy of living or the joy of life.
+One of my favorite sayings is a French phrase La Joie De Vivre…translated is, the joy of living or the joy of life.
 I try very hard to focus on people, things or experiences that bring just that to my life and the life of my family.
 Joy.
-If someone or something is not bringing in joy, then it must go out and such is the case with my departure.
-I feel so very Blessed and grateful though for the time I had at STAR 94 and have very few regrets except maybe how unhappy I really was this past year at work.
+If someone or something is not bringing in joy, then out is must go and such is the case with my departure.
+I feel so very Blessed and grateful though for the time I had at STAR 94 and have very few regrets except for maybe how unhappy I truly was this past year at work.
 Looking back though, I see it now as a learning experience and I guess you can never regret that.

 And just one final note, THANK YOU!
 Thank you to all of you who have been with me and my family through the ups and downs.
-Thank you for allowing me into your lives and for reminding me everyday why I truly love radio.
+Thank you for allowing me into your lives and for reminding me every day why I loved radio.
 It’s one of the few mediums that allows you to have personal relationships with the people who are a part of your brand.
-I am so grateful for all of you and for this entire experience.
+I’m so grateful for all of you and for this entire experience.
 Thank you also to my morning work family, Jimmy, Producer Casey, Rob Stadler, Checka and David for enduring this crazy time as well.
-And my biggest thank you to my family and friends for your unwavering support.
+And my biggest thank you to my husband, family and friends for your unwavering support.
 I love you.

-I look forward to letting you know where you can hear or see me next, but until then I will be Surviving Mommy!
+I look forward to letting you know where you can hear or see me next, but until then I will be enjoying LIFE!

 “She is clothed with strength and dignity, and she laughs without fear of the future.”